-Starting July 5, 2021, fully vaccinated travellers who have received vaccines approved in Canada may be exempted from mandatory quarantine and also do not have to do on-arrival testing, unless you are selected for a mandatory randomized test if meeting eligibility criteria.
+Starting July 5, 2021, fully vaccinated travellers who have received vaccines approved in Canada may be exempted from mandatory quarantine and also do not have to do on-arrival testing, unless you are selected for a mandatory randomized test.
 Students who are not fully vaccinated will still need to follow all quarantine expectations.
 Note: As of January 15, 2022, International students will only be allowed to enter Canada if they are fully vaccinated with one of the vaccines approved for entry into Canada.
 Unvaccinated students will not be permitted to enter the country.

 Welcome to Canada

 International students are an important part of the community at VST.
 Unique and diverse voices come from worldwide, and that wealth of experience offers valuable insights both in and out of the classroom and greatly enhances the VST community.
 Vancouver School of Theology is pleased to offer International Students the same tuition rates as domestic students, making a VST education more affordable than many comparable schools.